COMP2150-24s1/level-design-assessment-Rod1on777/README.md

 ![pic13](DocImages/pic13.png)

-The player enters a small combat encounter where they can practice the newly learned combat mechanics.
+The player enters a small combat encounter where he can practice the newly learned combat mechanics.

 ![pic14](DocImages/pic14.png)